August 26, 2024

 Second, Liroff adds that she is “trained to get them back to solid ground.”

 Per SAG-AFTRA contracts, if an actor doesn’t want to do a scene, they don’t have to.
-Liroff will attempt to find a work-around or compromise that they are comfortable with.
-However, if the actor states that they can’t continue with a scene or act, they will not be forced to.
+Liroff will attempt to find a workaround or compromise with which they are comfortable.
+However, they will not be forced to if the actor states they can’t continue with a scene or act.

 Production does have the right to use footage already shot, and they will likely hire a body double for the actor.
 That being said, the body double can’t do anything more than what was asked of the actor in their nudity rider.
 In other words, the body double cannot misrepresent the actor in any way.

-Liroff strongly advises that the Intimacy Coordinator come on board during pre-production just as you would a fight coordinator.
-This gives everyone the time necessary to be on the same page regarding the scenes that will require an Intimacy Coordinator.
+Liroff strongly advises that the intimacy coordinator come on board during pre-production just as you would a fight coordinator.
+It gives everyone the necessary time to be on the same page regarding the scenes requiring an intimacy coordinator.

 With this information, Liroff then goes to her actors to discuss what the director has told her, hear their thoughts and input on the scene, and help determine their consent and boundaries.

-As mentioned, she wants to ensure that the actors provide their enthusiastic content for those scenes.
-If not, how can they come to a compromise between what the director wants and what the actors want that makes both sides happy?
+As mentioned, she wants to ensure the actors provide enthusiastic content for those scenes.
+If not, how can they compromise between what the director wants and what the actors want that makes both sides happy?

 Then there’s the nudity rider.